shahrukhqasim/ra_pickles/README.md

-#RA Pickles
+# RA Pickles
-A simple package to create and access datasets based on python objects using pickles.
+In many applications, elements from a large dataset, that cannot be stored in memory, need to be sampled (with or without replacement).
+This package simplifies this process by allowing random access to elements in large datasets.
+Most python objects as dataset elements can be used as pickles are used at the backend.

-A dataset will be represented by a directory.
-And the files in the directory contain the data.
+A dataset will be represented by a directory, stored in combination of meta and data files.
-As file identifiers are randomly generated, files from two dataset folders can be added to each other create a larger dataset.
+As file identifiers are randomly generated, two datasets can be added to each other create a larger dataset without additional work.
+This also allows multiple applications to add elements to the dataset in parallel.

 ## Example
 First import all the packages